 Wonderful.
 He was pleasingly Gawande-like picturing a feckless resident who promises to do an extra bit of work for him as a patient and then doesn’t, and critical care subspecialists arguing fine points of care over his dying body in the intensive care unit.
 He knew the profession is far from perfect.

 But if we are looking for perfection, Paul Kalanithi, readers must conclude, came pretty close.
 The book is his epitaph.
 He was a fabulously gifted and industrious young doctor dying (and dead when the book is published) and giving us his “words (which) have a longevity (he does) not.”
-His girl child is a baby when he dies, and he finished his book with a wise and kind message to her:
+His girl child is a baby when he dies, and he finished his book with a wise and thunderously moral message to her:

 When you come to one of the many moments in life where you must give an account of yourself, provide a measure of what you have been, and done, and meant to the world, do not, I pray, discount that you filled a dying man’s days with a sated joy, a joy unknown to me in all my prior years, a joy that does not hunger for more and more but rests, satisfied.
 In this time, right now, that is an enormous thing.

 That imagination continues to see my profession with all its institutions and technology as something to be revered and to tiptoe and whisper in the presence of.
 It’s not just American.
-I also see it working in an emergency room in Vancouver.
+I also see it in an emergency room in Vancouver.
 Patients there often seem to cast themselves in a real-life version of a movie the final scene of which offers the hospital, doctors, nurses, and masses of incomprehensible machinery as the last rite of passage.
 But I think this is worse in the United States.
 Even Paul Kalanithi was rushed to the emergency room and admitted to an intensive care unit on the day he died.
 Filled with cancer and obviously near death, experts and family were still debating whether comfort care would be appropriate.
-This, I’m happy to say, would be a rare scenario where I live.
+This, I’m happy to say, would not normally happen where I live.

 I also count it a minor shame that that this brilliant polymath young man’s moving book is received as well as it has been partly because of a mystique of medical omnipotence.